If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 Drug interactions Very few Affects the metabolism of more other drugs

 The clearest difference is half-life, the time it takes for the body to clear half a dose.
 Fluoxetine has a very long half-life, while escitalopram has a moderate one.
-The consequence is that fluoxetine is gentler to stop, with milder and less frequent discontinuation symptoms, and it is more forgiving of a missed dose.
-Escitalopram's discontinuation symptoms are milder than those of short-acting SSRIs, but more noticeable than fluoxetine's.
+The consequence shows up at both ends of treatment.
+Fluoxetine is gentler to stop, with milder and less frequent discontinuation symptoms, and it is more forgiving of a missed dose, because the level in the body falls slowly on its own.
+Escitalopram's discontinuation symptoms are milder than those of short-acting SSRIs, but more noticeable than fluoxetine's, and they are more likely the higher the dose and the longer the medication has been taken.
 Fluoxetine's effects and interactions also linger for weeks after the last dose.
+That is useful when stopping, but it matters when switching to certain other drugs.
+A long gap, around five weeks, is needed after stopping fluoxetine before an MAOI can be started.

 The two also differ in how activating they feel.
-Fluoxetine tends to be more activating, so early jitteriness or trouble sleeping is more common with it.
+Fluoxetine tends to be more activating, so early jitteriness, nervousness, or trouble falling asleep is more common with it in the first weeks.
+That early activation usually settles as the body adapts.
 Escitalopram is more neutral and can feel calming, which is often why it is chosen when anxiety is prominent or sleep is fragile.
+For someone whose depression comes with low energy, the activating quality of fluoxetine can be a help rather than a drawback.

 There is one effect on heart rhythm.
-Escitalopram has a dose-related effect on the QT interval, a measure of heart rhythm.
-Because of that, its maximum dose is lower for adults over 65 and for people with significant liver problems.
+Escitalopram has a dose-related effect on the QT interval, a measure of the heart's rhythm.
+Because of that, its maximum dose is lower for adults over 65 and for people with significant liver problems, and caution is needed alongside other medicines that affect the QT interval.
 Fluoxetine has a low risk of QT effects.
+For an older adult, or for someone already taking a medication that affects heart rhythm, that single point can shape the choice.

-On interactions, escitalopram has very few drug interactions.
-Fluoxetine affects the metabolism of more other drugs, which matters more for someone taking several medications.
+On interactions, escitalopram has very few drug interactions, which is part of why it is so widely prescribed.
+Fluoxetine affects the metabolism of more other drugs, which can change their levels in the body.
+That matters more for someone already taking several medications.

 Side effects compared

 The main difference in this area is activation.
-Fluoxetine is more likely to cause early jitteriness or trouble sleeping, while escitalopram tends to feel more neutral or calming.
+Fluoxetine is more likely to cause early jitteriness, nervousness, or trouble sleeping, while escitalopram tends to feel more neutral or calming.
+Escitalopram is often among the better-tolerated SSRIs, so for many people its early effects are mild.
 If a side effect is severe, or it is not improving after a few weeks, that is a conversation to have with a prescriber rather than a reason to stop on your own.

 Sleep, weight, and sexual effects